On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Ampleness of the Hodge bundle and inseparable points

+The terminology of this section is independent of the terminology of the rest of the article and its appendices.
 In this appendix, we shall prove a mild extension of the main result of \cite{Rossler-On-the-group}.
-The terminology of this appendix is independent of the terminology of the main body of the article.

 Let $k$ be a perfect field and let $S$ be a geometrically connected, smooth and proper curve over $k$.
 Let $K:=\kappa(S)$ be its function field.
 Suppose from now on that $k$ has characteristic $p>0$.

 Let $\pi:\CA\to S$ be a smooth commutative group scheme and let $A:=\CA_K$ be the generic fibre of $\CA$.
 Let $\epsilon_{\CA/S}:S\to\CA$ be the zero-section and let $\omega:=\epsilon^*_{\CA/S}(\Omega^1_{\CA/S})$ be the Hodge bundle of $\CA$ over $S$.